Tony Robbins, Money Master the Game. A big book on personal finance from a big hyperactive guy.

 But it goes on.
 So much repetition… but also lots of valuable information for the layman looking invest for his pension.

 Undressing complicated investment products.
 Use a cheap index fund instead.
-Or simple and cheap annuity which is investing in index fund.
+Or a simple and cheap annuity, which is investing in an index fund.

 Then it gets somewhat technical and very US oriented talking about the 401(k) pension rules.